-The first layer of substrate and substrate additives are usually ignored and optional depending on your plant choice and substrate system you use.
-Companies like Tropica, Fluval, Seachem and Marfied offer substrates that are all-inclusive and packed with essential nutrients.
+The first layer of substrate additives are usually ignored because they’re optional depending on your aquatic plant choice and main substrate you use.
+Companies like Tropica, Fluval, Seachem, Aquario and UNS offer aqua soils and substrates that are all-inclusive and packed with essential plant nutrients.
 However, we’ve had the most success in our tanks with the ADA system so we’ve stuck to it.
-It’s a higher price to pay, but our plants love it.
+It’s a higher price to pay, but aquatic plants love it.
 In this example, we added about a 1/4 bag of ADA Power Sand Special Small, ADA Bacter 100, ADA Tourmaline BC and ADA Clear Super.
-The Power Sand will allow the stem plants that we chose for this tank to thrive and grow quickly by allowing their roots to spread.
-While the additives will provide long term water column balance which is important for aquatic plants and livestock.
+The Power Sand will allow the aquatic stem plants that we chose for this nano tank to thrive and grow solid root systems.
+Aquarium plant supplements support long term water column balance which is important for aquarium plant and livestock health.

-The ADA substrate was then moistened for easier planting.
-By wetting the Aqua Soil with a fine mister, the substrate layer is not disturbed and provides enough water for ease of planting.
-We always avoid flooding the tank during this step because scaping and planting in a flooded tank is extremely difficult since plants like to float.
+We thoroughly soak the ADA substrate.
+By wetting the aquarium soil with a fine mister, the substrate layer isn’t disturbed, stays level and is easier to plant in.
+We avoid filling the tank during this step because scaping and planting in a flooded tank is extremely difficult since aquatic plants like to float.

 Now you’re one step closer to filling the tank.
 All that’s left is the foreground.
 We ended up planting hair grass for a softer feathery look.
 The great thing about this plant is that it is a low and relatively fast grower.
 It should spread and cover the whole area in about two weeks time.